2018 Budgeting Resolutions

 January is a great time to make resolutions.
 Start the year afresh.
 January and September are my favourite times of the year to reflect and make plans for the future.
 2017 wasn’t the best of years in many ways, but the one thing it did teach me was to budget.
 My credit rating went up for the first time in years.
 Just by saving £25.00 a week, I had managed to save £600 for the New Year when my contract had ended and yet there were loads of bills to pay!

-This year I am going to look at ways to budget and will share this with you all.
-Please do let me know if you have found ways to budget effectively and what have been your stumbling blocks.
+This year I am going to look at ways to budget to share this with you all.
+Please do let me know if you have found ways to budget effectively and what have been your stumbling blocks in the comments below.

 1. Weekly Savings Plan